dogweather/forkful/content/en/lua/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?
-Writing to standard error (stderr) is about directing error messages and diagnostic outputs to a separate channel, distinct from standard output (stdout).
-Programmers do this to differentiate regular program results from error information, streamlining debugging, and logging processes.

 ## How to:
 In Lua, writing to stderr can be achieved using the `io.stderr:write()` function.
 Here's how you can write a simple error message to standard error: